ccxt/ccxt/wiki/Manual.md

 ### Balance inference

 Some exchanges do not return the full set of balance information from their API.
 Those will only return just the `free` or just the `total` funds, i.e. funds `used` on orders unknown.
-In such cases ccxt will try to obtain the missing data from [Orders Cache](#orders-cache) and will guess complete balance info from what is known for sure.
+In such cases ccxt will try to obtain the missing data from [.orders cache](#orders-cache) and will guess complete balance info from what is known for sure.
 However, in rare cases the available info may not be enough to deduce the missing part, thus, **the user shoud be aware of the possibility of not getting complete balance info from less sophisticated exchanges**.

 ## Orders